CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 A user has reached out to us having troubles with multiple servers having the same id (such as "Lobby-1" on different nodes or even the same).
 Before the version 3.4, we tried to let the nodes decide themselves if they needed to start a new server.
 Unfortunately, this did not work well, and we identified it to be the cause of the issues.
-Therefore, we implement a Head-Node system.
+Therefore, we implemented a Head-Node system.
 Once the nodes connect to each other, they exchange their time of boot and use this to determine the current Head-Node.
 If the Head-Node disconnects, every other Node knows which one will be the next Head-Node, and the Cluster will just continue where was before.